d3/d3-format/README.md

 f(.0042); // "4,200µ"
 ```

 This method is useful when formatting multiple numbers in the same units for easy comparison.
-See [precisionPrefix](#precisionPrefix) for help picking an appropriate precision.
+See [precisionPrefix](#precisionPrefix) for help picking an appropriate precision, and [bl.ocks.org/9764126](http://bl.ocks.org/mbostock/9764126) for an example.

 <a name="localeFormat" href="#localeFormat">#</a> <b>localeFormat</b>(<i>definition</i>)